OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 #### Show service logs

 Take a look to service logs to see what happened.
-First, see openvidu-server logs:

 ```
 ./openvidu logs